-The Ring Floodlight Cam is a bigger camera flanked by two ulta-bright flood lights that are motion-activated, while the Spotlight Cam is a camera bordered by two smaller sidelights.
+The Ring Floodlight Cam is a bigger camera flanked by two ultra-bright floodlights that are motion-activated, while the Spotlight Cam is a camera bordered by two smaller sidelights.
 The Floodlight has to be hardwired, while you have the option to run the Spotlight Cam on a rechargeable battery.

-Both the Ring Spotlight and the Ring Floodlight cameras have a HD Video live view, remote activated sirens, two-way talk functions, and motion-activated alerts with advanced motion detection.
+Both the Ring Spotlight and the Ring Floodlight cameras have an HD Video live view, remotely activated sirens, two-way talk functions, and motion-activated alerts with advanced motion detection.